Tosafot: History

 The most prominent tosafist immediately after Rabbeinu Tam was his pupil and relative Isaac ben Samuel ha-Zaḳen (RI) of Dampierre, whose tosafot form a part of the Tosafot Yeshanim (see below).
 Isaac was succeeded by his pupil Samson ben Abraham of Sens (R"SH) (d. about 1235), who, besides enriching the literature with his own compositions, revised those of his predecessors, especially his teacher's, and compiled them into the group known as the Tosafot of Sens.
 Samson's fellow pupil Judah b.
 Isaac of Paris (Sir Leon) was also very active; he wrote tosafot to several Talmudic treatises, of which those to Berakhot were published at Warsaw (1863); some of those to 'Abodah Zarah are extant in manuscript.
 Among the many French tosafists deserving special mention was Samuel ben Solomon of Falaise (Sir Morel), who, owing to the destruction of the Talmud in France in his time, relied for the text entirely upon his memory.

 The edited tosafot owe their existence particularly to Samson of Sens and to the following French tosafists of the thirteenth century: (1) Moses of Évreux, (2) Eliezer of Touques, and (3) Perez ben Elijah of Corbeil.

 It has been said that the first German tosafist, Isaac b.
-Asher ha-Levi, was the head of a school, and that his pupils, besides composing tosafot of their own, revised his.
+Asher ha-Levi, was the head of a school, and his pupils, besides composing tosafot of their own, revised his.
 In the thirteenth century the German schools were represented by Baruch ben Isaac, in Regensburg, and later by Meir of Rothenburg (MaHaRaM); the Italian school was represented by Isaiah di Trani.
 If the tosafot of Asher b.
 Jehiel (RoSH) (d.
-1328) are to be included, the tosafistic period extended through more than two centuries.
-When the fanaticism of the French monasteries and the judgement of King Louis IX brought about the destruction of the Talmud, the writing of tosafot in France soon ceased.
+1328) is to be included, the tosafistic period extended through more than two centuries.
+When the fanaticism of the French monasteries and the judgment of King Louis IX brought about the destruction of the Talmud, the writing of tosafot in France soon ceased.